 Marisa Harris, a supervising attorney at Loyola Law School

-Our Experts have lived that life for many years and know the ends and outs of the gang lifestyle and mentality.
+Our Experts have lived that life for many years.
+They know the ends and outs of the gang lifestyle and mentality.
 Not only have they lived it but all of them have faced life sentences and have came out of that lifestyle, as well as out of decades in prison to a new productive life style.
 They all have made drastic changes and have been helping people in their communities heal and make new paths while In prison and since paroling.
-They can advise defenses counsel how to analyze gang allegations and rebut unsupported and unsupportable opinions often offered by police gang experts, leading to more resolutions aimed at rehabilitation.
+They can advise defenses counsel and district attorneys how to analyze gang allegations and rebut unsupported and unsupportable opinions often offered by police gang experts, leading to more resolutions aimed at rehabilitation.
 Such experts can also effectively advise juvenile clients about how to transition out of a street gang and guide them to enter the most appropriate existing community-based gang prevention programs.
 Teaching at-risk youth to cope with the problems associated with living in impoverished, unsafe and gang-infested neighborhoods that caused them to join a gang in the first place is the most effective way to resolve delinquency cases and reduce recidivism.
 They can also help with mitigation during sentencing.

 No, not all crimes are gang crimes.
 People do a lot of different things that do not benefit any gang.
 People do things to benefit themselves and have other very personal situations that have nothing to do with thier gang.
 There are many different examples of these crimes: personal issue with another person, domestic violence, stealing to support a drug habit or to survive to name a few.

 It really depends on the gang experts experience, training, and education.
 You will need to talk to each expert to settle on a fair compensation.
 Generally speaking anywhere from $250-$300 an hour, could be more depending on the experts experience.